What Is a Lot in Forex

 Forex lots may differ, not only by the asset but also by type and size.

-Why to trade with Libertex?
+Why trade with Libertex?

-• access to a demo account free of charge
+- Get access to a demo account free of charge

-• leverage up to 1:500
+- Enjoy leverage of up to 1:500